 The important thing to remember is this: throughout the selection process you are being assessed against the core competencies of a police officer.
 On that basis, you have to show the assessors that you have the previous experience and the ability to perform the role to the required high standards.
-The only way you can do this successfully, in my opinion,is to provide the assessors with evidence throughout.
-What you write,what you say and how you act throughout the selection process is very important.
+The only way you can do this successfully, in our opinion, is to provide the assessors with evidence throughout.
+What you write, what you say and how you act throughout the selection process is very important.
 Remember, the assessors do not know you either personally and professionally, and it is your job therefore, to make their life as easy as possible when they are marking and assessing you.
 This guide aims to help you achieve that goal.

-Our guide is jam-packed with tips on how to apply the above logic not only to the regular competencies, but the brand new competencies too.
-We’ll give you tips on how to answer interviews, role plays, and application forms, all in a way that utilises the core competencies!
+Our guide is jam-packed with tips on how to apply the above logic not only to the regular competencies, but the new competencies too.
+We’ll give you tips on how to answer interview questions, complete role plays, and fill in application forms, all in a way that utilises the core competencies!

 THE POLICE OFFICER CORE COMPETENCIES GUIDE includes: